Joao-S-Martins/presentations/safety/from_who:_recognizing_email_scams.md

 Even people who regularly email you could have fallen victim to a hacker, so be cautious if anything seems out of the ordinary, such as an unusual subject line or an email attachment.

 ---
-# Government entities
+# Government agencies
 Very Risky | Less Risky
 -----------|-----------
-All of them. |
+All of them. | Messages from specific employees at an agency that you have recently contacted.

+???
+Pretending to repre

 ---
 # Banks